Last Updated on November 25, 2020

 That is a good question if you ask me because I have seen a lot of advice from people who on the surface seem to have a great idea or 20.
 The usual suspects are what might be considered our pioneering skills and I won’t discount those completely, but I will give you my thoughts and welcome all of the feedback you have in the comments below.

 Our society has developed to a point where the old models of commerce have changed.
-Imagine a world with no cars or few of them.
+Imagine a world with no cars or only a few of them for very rich or important government types.
 If we have an economic collapse that renders fuel out of reach of the hands of most people, you won’t be able to drive to the next town to get some work done.
 Everything is going to change.

-The problem of an economy that is almost completely based on Services is that if people don’t have money for these services, you could be out of a job.
+The problem of an economy like ours that is more and more based on Services is that if people don’t have money for these services, you could be out of a job.
 Think of just two small examples of lawn services and maid services.
 These two industries exist primarily because people make enough money that their time is worth more to them than the cost of hiring someone else to do these two jobs.
 When you start seeing companies close and people are out of work, the two industries like lawn services and maids will disappear.

 The skills I am considering aren’t necessarily going to earn you a living, but they could.
 From the standpoint of a total societal collapse, I am thinking about not what I can make a living from, but what skills are going to keep me living?